maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

  '-'          '-'          '-'                  '-'
 ```

-And here is the one for the non-deterministic case (assuming exactly 2 choices
+And here is the one for a non-deterministic case (assuming exactly 2 choices
 possible for each configuration):

 ```goat